 In its website, they also provided information about their Retirement Plan, you can access it via this CPF

-For Retirement, CPF has outlined in its website the following:
+The CPF Board has outlined in its website the following:

-This is another programme devised by CPF to provide CPF members with a monthly pay-out when they reach their payout eligibility age.
+This is another program devised by CPF to provide CPF members with a monthly pay-out, when they reach their payout eligibility age.

-This scheme is to help CPF Members to build up their retirement savings by topping up their own or their loved ones' CPF Accounts.
+The Retirement Sum Topping-Up Scheme is to help CPF Members to build up their retirement savings, by topping up their own or their loved ones' CPF Accounts.

-However, it is to be noted that CPF members do not choose between CPF LIFE and Retirement Sum Scheme.
+However, please note that CPF members do not choose between CPF LIFE and Retirement Sum Scheme.

 2. Supplementary Retirement Scheme (SRS)